FKarl/FKarl/README.md

 ### :man_technologist: About Me:
   - :man_student: I’m  studying computer science at the University of Ulm

-  - :zap: I’m currently learning Data Science
+  - :zap: I’m mostly interested in Data Science

   - :envelope: How to reach me: &nbsp;
     <a href="https://www.linkedin.com/in/fabian-karl-3511b2173/">